 , Department of Classics, University of Buenos Aires, Argentina

-Emiliano Buis studied in Nottingham in 2006; his PhD, Comic Justice: Uses & Abuses of Athenian Law in Aristophanes’ comedies, 427-414 (University of Buenos Aires, 2009) was co-supervised by Alan Sommerstein.
+Emiliano Buis studied in Nottingham in 2006; his PhD, Comic Justice: Uses and Abuses of Athenian Law in Aristophanes’ comedies, 427-414 (University of Buenos Aires, 2009), was co-supervised by Alan Sommerstein.
 Having qualified in both Classics and Law, he has always worked from an interdisciplinary perspective.

 Judith Fletcher was a regular visiting scholar at the University between 2004 and 2006.
 She was a key member of the Leverhulme Trust-funded Oaths Project, co-editing Horkos: The Oath in Greek Society (2007) with Alan Sommerstein and contributing to Oaths and Swearing in Ancient Greece (2014).
 See our publications page for more details.

 She is Professor in the Department of History at Wilfrid Laurier University (Waterloo, Ontario).
 Her research on Greek Drama is concerned with the intersections of gender, law and religion in the context of the Athenian democracy; she is currently working on a book entitled Engendering Law in Ancient Greek Drama, funded by grants from the Social Science and Humanities Research Council of Canada (SSHRC).